-)-- The Humane Party has today published initial parameters of the “Violence Is Not Entertainment” (VINE) Act, a proposed update of U.S. intellectual property law.
-Under the VINE Act, animal abusers can no longer establish, maintain, or enforce intellectual property (“IP”) rights in material that includes abuse of a live animal.
+Under the “Violence Is Not Entertainment” (VINE) Act, animal abusers can no longer establish, maintain, or enforce intellectual property (“IP”) rights in material that includes abuse of a live animal.
+The VINE Act directly impacts two bodies of IP law at the federal level - copyright and trademark - and serves as a model for analogous legislation at the state level.

 The VINE Act directly impacts two bodies of IP law at the federal level - copyright and trademark - and serves as a model for analogous legislation at the state level.
 Drafting of a separate act abolishing patent eligibility for animal-abuse methods and devices is also underway.